ovrclk/akashML/README.md

 ## To update

-Whenever you want to update anything in this repo you have to run these commands:
+Each time you merge/push a commit to the `main` branch of this repo, the automation will be triggered to build and deploy the `gh-pages` branch of this repo.

+If the automation breaks for any reason, you can clone the repo to then build & deploy the `gh-pages` manually.

 ```
 npm run build